sushprova/Figure-Extraction/README.md

 # Figure-Extraction
-Extracting graphs, figures and tables from images
+Extracting graphs, figures and tables from image files.